September 15, 2020

 “Being safe, and respecting your date’s desire to be safe, is the best way to show your date that you care about them right now,” says Dr. Habib.

-Many standard date venues are unavailable or very limited during the pandemic, but be creative: Walk, bike or visit a corn maze together.
-Serve a meal in your backyard, or go to an outdoor restaurant.
-Visit a scenic park, using separate cars.
-When the weather gets colder, bundle up for walks, or seek restaurants with outdoor seating and bonfires or outdoor heaters.
+During the colder months, many standard date venues may be unavailable or very limited, but be creative: Bundle up for walks, lace up a pair of ice skates, or seek restaurants with outdoor seating and bonfires or outdoor heaters.
 If you both feel comfortable with indoor dining, make reservations at a restaurant that you like.
+When the weather warms up, serve a meal in your backyard, visit a scenic park, or go for a bike ride.

 Deciding when to become physically intimate